7 Ways To Reduce Food Sensitivities

 Finally, there are IgG-mediated reactions which are thought to be the primary culprit in food sensitivity development.
 Continued exposure to foods that elicit an IgG-mediated reaction can are now thought to cause systemic problems in the body over time and oftentimes develop into full-blown allergies if not addressed.

-The steps in this article are meant to help prevent this progression and strengthen your body’s defenses against these unwanted reactions to foods.
+The steps in this article are meant to help prevent this progression and strengthen your body’s defenses against these unwanted reactions to foods and reduce food sensitivities.

 Get Rid of Inflammatory Foods

-The first step you want to take is to remove common inflammatory foods from the diet.
+The first step to reduce food sensitivities is to remove common inflammatory foods from the diet.
 How reactive you are to certain foods is heavily determined by the health of your gut.
 By removing common reactive foods for a period of time, you lessen the burden on your gut and allow it time to heal.

 Some of the most common food sensitivities include: